 The first is by smothering the plant.
 This is best accomplished in early spring just as the plant is beginning to sprout.
 If it’s done any later, the larger plants will need to be cut as close to the ground as possible.
 Place some landscaping cloth, cardboard, a tarp, or several layers of moistened newspapers over top and cover this with anything from mulch to gravel, or whatever will hold it firmly in place.
 Leave this in place for at least one growing season, at which time the sprouts (and roots) should be dead.
 The area can then be cleaned up and replanted with something else or left as is.

-The other method for getting rid of lily of the valley involves the use of a glyphosate herbicide such as Round-up.
+The other method for getting rid of lily of the valley involves the use of a a non-selective type herbicide.
 Though it can be sprayed whenever needed, to be most effective, you should spray in early spring while the plant is still rather tender and more susceptible to the herbicide.
 As with digging up plants, repeat applications may be needed to fully eradicate the plant.